burlachenkok/exploring-python3/python3-note.md

 ## What is Python

 [Python](https://www.python.org/) is an interpretable scripting language.
-Python was designed originally only as a replacement for Bash, which has been described in that [Blog Post](https://l.facebook.com/l.php?u=https%3A%2F%2Fpython-history.blogspot.com%2F2009%2F01%2Fpersonal-history-part-1-cwi.html%3Ffbclid%3DIwAR1v3C4KHiJtBbG4NYVY2o__lMchCNVKQGe2ozoI-gcxnwCYNvcdxzD_sHU&h=AT1quzeQEvwmfgFXMnWscdzCzWIJrbgoyQKX22c6w2yzVSaUt9LBMdrL66UgpJaz3rh_-BLBa8FVu3sdV_NzuiuSTU4XPZ5zADu4wGoASMxLcRR-n7Emwogq664lszQUbTZM&__tn__=-UK-R&c[0]=AT3TC-zKWleGu9UDUQg6mUKEWZ-El56OnANy8jfnUXLhGPAIHIfrXp6ZVEhtbJztlbUu_3OhD9sRJ7JA_F3ETiL3BsR0dKi58KfhLRwPsHtyRauqYQXDGtxnIeFWRyAxyop0WlHBapKPdoYnVar9DUy3pudNCdWdZ1c4wlxvNA3qoA) written by original author:
+Python was designed originally only as a replacement for Bash, which has been described in that [Blog Post](https://python-history.blogspot.com/2009/01/personal-history-part-1-cwi.html?fbclid=IwAR1v3C4KHiJtBbG4NYVY2o__lMchCNVKQGe2ozoI-gcxnwCYNvcdxzD_sHU) written by original author back in 2009:

 > "...My original motivation for creating Python was the perceived need for a higher-level language in the Amoeba project.
 I realized that the development of system administration utilities in C was taking too long.
 Moreover, doing these in the Bourne shell wouldn't work for a variety of reasons.
 The most important one was that as a distributed micro-kernel system with a radically new design, Amoeba's primitive operations were very different (and finer-grain) than the traditional primitive operations available in the Bourne shell.
 So there was a need for a language that would "bridge the gap between C and the shell..." - [Guido van Rossum](https://en.wikipedia.org/wiki/Guido_van_Rossum).

-The most common implementation of the Python interpreter is CPython.
+As we have already stated, the most common implementation of the Python interpreter is CPython.
 It is named CPython because it is written in C/C++.
 Unlike some other languages, Python does not have an official standard.
 The only available resources are:

 * Language reference: https://docs.python.org/3/reference/
 * Source code of Python interpreter: https://github.com/python/cpython